Graduate Department of

 College of Social Sciences and Public Policy

-Chair: Jeff Brown; Professors: Brown, Chapin, Doan, Miles; Associate Professors: Butler, Coutts, Duncan; Assistant Professors: Felkner, Holmes, Jackson; Planner in Residence: Stevens; Professors Emeriti: Cowart, Deyle, RuBino, Thompson
+Chair: Jeff Brown; Professors: Brown, Chapin, Doan, Miles; Associate Professors: Butler, Coutts, Duncan; Assistant Professors: Felkner, Holmes, Jackson; Planner in Residence: Smith; Professors Emeriti: Cowart, Deyle, RuBino, Thompson

 The Field of Planning

 The profession of Urban and Regional Planning encompasses all aspects of the development of human settlements, including the use of land, protection of the environment, economic productivity, and the future allocation of physical and social public resources.
 Planning's initial concern with the form and structure of cities continues, but it has grown to include all aspects of the formulation and implementation of public policy, at all levels of society.
 Today, the field is a diverse one, incorporating the many issues developed over the past decades and expanding to include new areas of concern.
 This has resulted in the establishment of new priorities and the emergence of new policy directions, including environmental sustainability, human service delivery systems, affordable housing, attention to job growth, global competitiveness, and access to health services, as well as more traditional activities such as the provision and financing of roads, infrastructure, and public services; urban design; guiding real estate development; and implementing public transportation systems.

 As an institutional and professional activity, planning is now practiced in the public sector at all levels of government and in the private sector through firms that service local governments, development interests, and community groups.
 At each stage in the development of the profession new skills and knowledge have been called for, creating new employment opportunities and an expansion of the backgrounds held by professionals in the field.
 Today, planners have ties to the various social sciences, natural sciences, law, engineering, business, the design professions, and others.
 Consequently, majors from throughout the University have been attracted to the field and have thrived in a discipline that welcomes individuals with backgrounds in science, policy, design, and computer applications.